 It’s easy to know exactly how much you have left to spend for the week by opening your wallet and counting what’s still there.
 Once it’s gone, it’s gone.
 Any remaining amount can be rolled over to the next week or put towards other savings goals.

 The point of doing a cash diet is to focus on how you spend money.
 It’s the perfect way to show what you actually spend money on versus how you think you spend money.
-Mindless spending will quickly be apparent, which will help you curb routine indulgences that should be modified or nixed all together.
+Mindless spending will quickly be apparent, which will help you curb routine indulgences that should be modified or nixed altogether.

 Make charitable giving part of your monthly budget.